 BEATS OF LOVE

-170. Nuts in May VHS
+171. Nuts in May VHS

 MIKE LEIGH'S wonderfully improvised comedy shows when we're out in the open air, things can get absurd and Reformy.

 Utterly baffled that Ray has to endure something he dislikes getting a career as a PE teacher, Candice Marie sends her husband into a jealous rage.
 His real problems begin with working-class Brummies Finger and Honky.
 First, they want to shag despite being noisily pissed up, which angers Keith, who lies in a sexless state having just refused to kiss his wife's fluffy toy cat Prudence goodnight, then Finger wants to start a fire to make breakfast.
-Lighting fires is against the rules.
+Lighting open fires is against the rules.

 Rules dictate everything for Keith.
 Who in a state of gammon faced abandonment hurls in anger the would be firewood, a tree branch, in Finger's direction.
-The aftermath of which sees Keith and Candice Marie leaving the campsite.
+The aftermath of which sees Keith and Candice Marie leaving the camp-site.
 Again, righteous anger without resolution is very Reform.

 No comments: